rocket-ua/FlashLib/README.md

 let passwordTextImage = FlashLib.createItemFromLibrary('graphics/passwond_text.png', 'FlashLib');
 this.app.stage.addChild(passwordTextImage);
 ```
+This create your object from library and all included objects.
 **createItemFromLibrary**
 <li> The first argument is the name and path to the item in the project's .fla library.
 <li> The second argument is the name from which library the item should be created.
 (FlashLibConfig.json => libToJson.flashLibName)